hampfh/DataLinks/README.md

   * [Structure](#structure)
   * [Data structures](#data-structures)
   * [Frameworks](#frameworks)

+## Questions
+If you have any questions that isn't answered here please don't hesitate to create an issue and tag it with `questions`.
+If you don't have a questions but a feature-request or bug I also encourage you to create an issue and give it the `implementation`- or `bug` tag.

 ## Project stack
 Datalinks is split into two parts, a backend and frontend.
 The general framework/language stack looks something like this: